Description

 - Downloads the

-actions/runnerbinary from GitHub releases (or uses a pre-baked one). - Calls back to the binary to pick up a JIT runner configuration.
+actions/runnerbinary from GitHub releases (or uses a pre-baked one). - Calls back to Pacer to pick up its one-time runner configuration.

 - Registers itself as an ephemeral GitHub Actions runner, claims exactly one job, and runs it.